Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/SEO - Client-only apps dont render content in time for the crawler/_PRIMER - Client-only apps dont render content in time for the crawler.md

 React apps built with tools like **Vite** use client-side rendering by default, which means there's no server-side rendering (SSR).
-This can be a problem for SEO and social sharing, because tools like **Ahrefs** and other static crawlers don't execute JavaScript.
+This can be a problem for SEO, because tools like **Ahrefs** and other static crawlers don't execute JavaScript.
 As a result, key content—such as meta tags, page text, and outbound links—might be missing in the initial HTML, leading to poor SEO scores or false errors.

 On the other hand, some platforms **do** render JavaScript before scraping:
 - **Googlebot** (used by Google Search)